Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Signature-driven Loss Functions

 We introduce a loss-independent $\epsilon$ factor, which is dubbed as the \textit{semantic factor} and aims at bringing the scores of semantically valid negative triples closer to the positive ones.
 This common semantic factor fitting into different loss functions shows the generality of our approach that can possibly be extended to other loss functions.
 Interestingly, this factor also allows to take into account to some extent the Open World Assumption (OWA) under which KGs are represented.
 Under the OWA, triples that are not represented in a KG are either false or missing positive triples.
 In traditional training procedures, these triples are indiscriminately considered negative, which corresponds to the Closed World Assumption.
-On the contrary, our proposal considers semantically invalid triples as true negative while semantically valid triples (and possibly positive or false negative under the OWA) are closer to true positive triples.
+On the contrary, our proposal considers semantically invalid triples as true negative while semantically valid triples (and possibly missing positive or false negative under the OWA) are closer to true positive triples.
 This assumes that entity types are complete and correct.

 $\mathbf{\mathcal{L}_{PHL}}$ defined in Equation~\eqref{eq:phl-vanilla} relies on the margin hyperparameter $\gamma$.
 Increasing (resp. descreasing) the value of $\gamma$ will increase (resp. descrease) the margin that will be set between the scores of positive and negative triples.
 However, this unique $\gamma$ treats all negative triples indifferently: the same margin will separate the scores of semantically valid and semantically invalid negative triples from the score of the positive triple they both originate from.
-With the aim of improving the semantic validity of KGEM predictions -- and hopefully its performance w.r.t. rank-based metrics at the same time --, the scores of these two kinds of negative triples should be treated differently.
-Hence our approach which redefines $\mathcal{L}_{PHL}$ as follows (Equation~\eqref{eq:phl-sem}):
+We suggest that the scores of these two kinds of negative triples should be treated differently.
+Hence, our approach redefines $\mathcal{L}_{PHL}$ as follows (Equation~\eqref{eq:phl-sem}):